datarobot-community/ai_engineering/README.md

 - To learn to use DataRobot, visit [DataRobot University](https://university.datarobot.com/).
 - For articles on using DataRobot, feature deep dives, and example workflows, visit [DataRobot Community](https://community.datarobot.com/).
+to:
+- To ask questions and get help from DataRobot experts and peers, visit [DataRobot Community](https://community.datarobot.com/)

 ## Usage